 "Wargroove 2" offers a new adventure in the world of Aurania with powerful Commanders and their unique tiered Grooves across 3 interwoven campaigns.
 Play with or against friends in co-op and multiplayer modes, or test your skills in the new roguelike mode, Conquest.
 With new units, night mode, and improved editors for maps, campaigns, and cutscenes, this turn-based strategy game promises deeper strategies and endless creative possibilities.

-- The multiplayer experience remains barebones, lacking ranked matchmaking and co-op campaign options, which may lead to a dwindling player base.
+The multiplayer experience remains barebones, lacking matchmaking and co-op campaign options, which may lead to a dwindling player base.

 The story in Wargroove 2 has received mixed reviews, with some players appreciating the improved writing and character development compared to its predecessor, while others criticize it for excessive dialogue and a lack of engaging gameplay.
-Many feel that the narrative is convoluted and at times lacks focus, leading to a disjointed experience that detracts from the overall enjoyment.
-Despite these criticisms, some players found the story to be touching and well-told, particularly praising the emotional depth and thematic exploration, though they noted that it could be bogged down by interruptions and pacing issues.
+Many feel that the narrative is convoluted and often interrupts the flow of missions, leading to a disjointed experience.
+Overall, while some players find the story enjoyable and a step up from the first game, others see it as lacking depth and coherence, with a significant portion of the campaign feeling rushed or underwhelming.

 “I might play more, but I finished the pirate storyline and I'm not impressed.”

-The gameplay in Wargroove 2 retains the core mechanics of its predecessor, offering a familiar turn-based tactical experience reminiscent of Advance Wars, but it is often interrupted by excessive dialogue that some players find detracts from the action.
-While the game introduces new characters, units, and mechanics like groove tiers and items, many reviewers feel that it lacks significant innovation and can feel tedious due to small battle sizes and repetitive mission structures.
-Overall, the campaign is engaging and well-designed, but the balance between story and gameplay may not satisfy those seeking a purely tactical experience.
+The gameplay in Wargroove 2 retains the core mechanics of its predecessor, offering a familiar turn-based tactical experience reminiscent of Advance Wars, but it is often interrupted by excessive dialogue that some players find detracts from the overall experience.
+While the game introduces new characters, units, and mechanics like groove tiers and items, many reviewers feel that it lacks significant innovation and suffers from pacing issues, leading to tedious battles.
+Overall, the game is seen as an iterative sequel that improves on some aspects while still grappling with fundamental design flaws.

-“The gameplay loop is very reminiscent of Advance Wars; you have different units (some ranged, some cavalry, some artillery, some plain soldiers/spearmen, and some are hero units with more health and special abilities) - there is a sort of rock-paper-scissors system where each unit is weak to 1-2 others, alongside a defense system where certain tiles on the map increase your defense level (like mountains and trees).”
+“The gameplay loop is very reminiscent of Advance Wars, featuring different units (some ranged, some cavalry, some artillery, some plain soldiers/spearmen, and some hero units with more health and special abilities).
+There is a sort of rock-paper-scissors system where each unit is weak to 1-2 others, alongside a defense system where certain tiles on the map increase your defense level (like mountains and trees).”

 “The campaign is well designed and engaging, the writing is much improved, and overall the gameplay is fun.”